-Deni Avdija makes history as Wizards select him No. 7 overall in NBA Draft
+Deni Avdija makes history as Wizards select him No. 9 overall in NBA Draft

 TIMBERWOLVES SELECT ANTHONY EDWARDS WITH NO. 1 PICK IN 2020 NBA DRAFT

 Avdija will join T.J.
 Leaf as the only active NBA players who were born in Israel.
 Joe Alexander, Omri Casspi and Gal Mekel were also Israeli players who played in the NBA.
+Leaf was selected 18th in the 2018 NBA Draft by the Indiana Pacers.

-Alexander was the previous top selection, having gone No. 8 in the 2008 NBA Draft to the Milwaukee Bucks.
-Alexander was born in Taiwan but held U.S. and Israeli citizenship.
+Alexander has U.S.-Israeli citizenship and went No. 8 in the 2008 NBA Draft to the Milwaukee Bucks but he was born in Taiwan.

 “We were absolutely thrilled to get the opportunity to select Deni at the ninth pick and add his versatility, toughness and effort on the defensive end to our roster,” Wizards general manager Tommy Sheppard said.
 “While he is a young player who is still developing, he has great experience playing at a high level both professionally and in international competition.”